top of page

 1935: The Nuremburg Laws

 In 1935, the Nuremburg Laws were passed.
-Jews, Gyspies, Slavs and other non-Aryan people were labeled as sub-humans.
+Jews, Gypsies, Slavs and other non-Aryan people were labeled as sub-humans.
 Those with physical handicaps, mental illnesses, or homosexuals were sterilized to" preserve the purity" of German blood.
 Signs on public facilities read “No Jews Allowed”.
 Anti-Semitic graffiti was freely sprayed across the windows of Jewish homes and businesses.
-Average Germans avoided their Jewish neighbors out of fear of the Gestapo ––who had spies everywhere.
+Average Germans avoided their Jewish neighbors out of fear of the Gestapo –– the Nazi secret police, who had spies everywhere.

 What Did the Nuremberg Laws Do?